WORLD TOUR SECTION NORTH-EAST ASIA: Tallinn - Bangkok 1TB

 China | Estonia | Kazakhstan | Kyrgyzstan | Laos | Russia | Thailand

-We start this section in Tallinn to make our border crossing a little bit easier.
-Heading to Moscow via St. Petersburg we will have a chance to visit some of the many highlights Russia has to offer, including of course the famous Kreml.
+The easier (than Russia) import and toll rules are not the only reason to begin this section in Tallinn.
+The capital of Estonia is a highlight with its beautifully maintained medieval town centre and very welcoming citizens.
+Heading to Moscow via St. Petersburg we will have a chance to visit some of the many highlights Russia has to offer, including of course the famous Kremlin.

 At a glance

 - Total distance: around 16.400 km / 10.200 miles

 - Osch and the largest bazar in Central Asia

 - Ride the Silk Road through North China

 - Grand Finale in the midst of golden temples in Bangkok

 For details on pricing and services please contact us at email@example.com.

 Or order our catalogue with plenty information and worldtour stories here: